MbuguaCaleb/react_native_crash_course_two/readme.md

 ```

 **EyeOpener**

 ```

+(1)
 TouchableOpacity and a Button are the Only Two React Native components with OnPress Even....

 If i want the ablity to detect a touch on anything else rather than a button i can touchableOpacity.

+(2)

+I can be able to pass setState as a Prop and pass it to a child component

 ```

 **Notes By**

 ```
 MbuguaCaleb.